-Congratulations to these fine products, which were awarded the Mr. Dad Seal of Approval for Father’s Day 2015.
+Congratulations to these fine products, which were awarded the Mr. Dad Seal of Approval for the 2015 Winter Holidays!
 The Seal recognizes products that facilitate father-child relationships by getting dads and kids engaged and having fun together.

-We’re now accepting submissions for our 2015 Fall and Holiday seasons.
+We’re now accepting submissions for our 2016 Spring and Father’s Day seasons.

 Art, Crafts, and Beyond

 Got a boy who likes to make things but is having a hard time finding cool stuff aimed at him?
 Or is it more of an “ugh-crafts-are-for-girls” problem?
 The truth is that quite often, crafts and craft kits do tend towards the pink and sparkly.
 Honestly, not that many boys are going to be into making earrings and BFF picture frames.
 So what’s a

 One of the great things about building something with your child is that you enjoy it as much as he or she does.
 Fort Boards are no exception.
 They’re delightfully simple: Each pack includes 44 8″x8″ panels and 46 connectors that allow you to snap the panels together at nearly any angle from 45 to 180 degrees.
 You can also get packs of design cards that allow you to customize your fort (or igloo or whatever you’re buildng) to look like metal, stone, or wood.
 For ages 5 and up, but littler kids can enjoy them with your supervision and older kids will enjoy them without it. $100.
 FortBoards.com